Banana Greek Yoghurt Pancakes

 Greek yoghurt – I use plain Greek yoghurt in this recipe, but you could try a flavoured yoghurt.
 Check the sugar content and additives though if serving to babies or toddlers.

-Wholemeal flour – Wholemeal flour is always my preferred flour.
-It normally needs a little extra milk than plain white flour to make a smooth batter, so if you substitute jut be mindful to use a little less milk to begin with.
+Wholemeal/whole wheat flour – Wholemeal flour is always my preferred flour.
+It normally needs a little extra milk than plain white flour to make a smooth batter, so if you substitute it, use a little less milk to begin with to get the right consistency.

 Baking Powder – The raising agent to help give the pancakes a lighter texture.